-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation of all schools to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
+The DfE reinforced the need “to create and enforce a clear and rigorous expectation of all schools to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

 At Anston Park Infant School these values are reinforced regularly and we prepare children for life in modern Britain in the following ways throughout the curriculum.

 In History, pupils are taught about similarities and differences between ways of life in different periods, how changes within living memory reveal changes in national life and about events beyond living memory that are significant nationally.
 They also learn about the lives of significant individuals in the past who have contributed to national achievements.

 As a whole school we celebrate Local and National events such as the Olympics and other sports events, as well as Royal Weddings.
 We also celebrate St George’s Day, Pancake Day, Remembrance Day etc. Our assemblies focus on the values of respect and tolerance.

 We are a Rights Respecting School (Level 1) and our whole school ethos focuses on rights and responsibilities.

 As a school we focus on four main articles linked to the Unicef Rights of a Child which are:

 Every child has the right to a voice

 Every child has the right to be healthy